Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Methods Experiment Setup

-Having selected the models to test, we conduct our main experiments by exposing each model to the collection of prompts that contain AIW problem variations as described in Sec. \ref{subsec:aiw_problem},\ref{subsec:model_eval_prompts}.
-We use hosting platforms that offer API access to the models we test, and automatize the procedure by scripting the routines necessary to prompt models with our prompts set.
-The routines are simple and can be used by anybody with access to the APIs (we used litellm and TogetherAI for our experiments) or to locally hosted models to reproduce and verify our results.
-We protocol all the data from interactions with the models to enable checking by the community.
-The collected data is then used to investigate correct response rates of the models as described in Sec. \ref{subsec:model_eval_prompts}.
-We also use distinct prompt types STANDARD, THINKING, RESTRICTED to observe differences in model response depending on the compute the model is encouraged to invest into producing the output.
-For each model, we obtain at least 30 trials for each combination of AIW variation and prompt type (Suppl.
-Fig. \ref{fig:num_of_responses_aiw}).
-We also use variations of the prompts to study responses given by base models as a control experiment to check whether we see any difference with respect to main observations done on instruction type models, and we employ further prompt variations to demonstrate the model confidence estimation and self-verification or self-correction attempts (see Suppl.
-Sec.\ref{appendix:prompt types} for the examples of such prompts).
+We use hosting platforms that offer API access or local deployment via vLLM~\cite{vllm_2024} for testing the models, and automatize the procedure by scripting the routines necessary to prompt models with our prompts set.
+The routines are simple and can be used by anybody with access to the APIs (we used liteLLM and TogetherAI for our experiments) or to locally hosted models to reproduce and verify our results.
+We protocol all the data from interactions with the models to enable community checking.
+We release all the collected raw response data, correct response rates estimates and routines used to conduct experiments as open-source for reproducibility and further usage.